MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/install-windows/install-analysis-services.md

      ![Setup page with Analysis Services config options](../../../analysis-services/instances/install-windows/media/ssas-setupasconfig.png "Setup page with Analysis Services config options")

-  Tabular mode uses the xVelocity in-memory analytics engine (VertiPaq), which is the default storage for tabular models.
+  Tabular mode uses the VertiPaq in-memory analytics engine (VertiPaq), which is the default storage for tabular models.
 After you deploy tabular models to the server, you can selectively configure tabular solutions to use DirectQuery disk storage as an alternative to memory-bound storage.

  Multidimensional and Data Mining mode use MOLAP as the default storage for models deployed to Analysis Services.
 After deploying to the server, you can configure a solution to use ROLAP if you want to run queries directly against the relational database rather than storing query data in an Analysis Services  multidimensional database .